-If you’re wanting to jump into Apex Legends Season 10 but can’t tell your Peacekeeper from your P2020, then you’re in the right place.
-You want to ensure that you’re dealing the most damage possible at all times, and not picking up a dud weapon from a supply bin.
-After all, there’s no use picking the best character from our Apex Legends tier list if you’re going to arm them with an RE-45.
+Want to jump into Apex Legends Season 12 but you can’t tell your Peacekeeper from your P2020?
+You’ve come to the right place.
+In Apex, you’re going to want to ensure you’re dealing the most damage possible at all times – not picking up a dud weapon from a supply bin.
+After all, there’s no use picking the best character from our Apex Legends tier list if you’re going to arm them with a RE-45.

-Picture this: you drop into Kings Canyon, perhaps landing at Crash Site – where Fuse made his explosive entrance to the games – and there are two more teams hot on your tail.
+Picture this: you drop into Storm Point, perhaps landing at Barometer, and there are two more teams hot on your tail.
 You open up a Supply Bin, but what’s to be found – a Mozambique.
 But this weapon is no longer the meme it once was, and you need an Apex Legends weapons tier list to keep up.

 With the right attachments – namely a decent shotgun bolt – a Mozambique can now down an opponent with a couple of well-placed headshots.
 So even if you’re a long-time player, seasonal updates will impact how well a weapon performs.
 Your playstyle will also affect what weapons you pick, obviously, but not all SMGs and snipers were created equal.